alyssaq/scribblepic/README.md

 debug the non-minified js files in the browser, run:
 > grunt js

 For deployment, we want all javascript files to be minfied, compressed and combined.
 We also want css files to be minified, compressed and combined.
 To do so, simply run the default grunt command:
 > grunt

-To see all grunt <commands>, look in Gruntfile.js
+To see all grunt commands, look in Gruntfile.js
-If there is a task you would like to run and it is not in grunt.registerTask(), all tasks listed can be individually called.
+If there is a task you would like to run and it is not in grunt.registerTask(), you may call the individual task directly.
 For example, with the following Gruntfile.js:

     coffee: {
       compile: {